fbpx

 She said volunteering was rewarding in many ways, particularly in gaining perspective, and even developing as a person.

-Through CVS volunteering Heather said you gain an appreciation for what people have been through and how they have paved the way for future generations.
+Through ACVVS volunteering Heather said you gain an appreciation for what people have been through and how they have paved the way for future generations.

-Heather said the CVS team was always looking for more people to join.
+Heather said the ACVVS team was always looking for more people to join.

 She also encouraged anyone with a culturally and linguistically diverse background with compassion for older people and an interest in volunteering to contact IMPACT.